Typhoon Tip: Impact

-Guam and Philippines
+Guam and the Philippines

 The typhoon produced heavy rainfall early in its lifetime while passing near Guam, including a total of 231 mm at Andersen Air Force Base.
 Gusts of 125 km/h were measured during October 9 at the Naval Base Guam, as the center of the storm was positioned 70 km south of Agana.
 Tip caused a total loss of nearly US$1.6 million (1979 USD, US$6.93 million in 2024) across Guam.
 The outer rainbands of the large circulation of Tip produced moderate rainfall in the mountainous regions of the Philippine islands of Luzon and Visayas.